dc is pretty cool

 lqlw + # calculate new large number

-p # print the new parge number
+p # print the new large number

 d # duplicate the large number